-1. The Conciliation Commission shall be created in order to prepare and introduce a new Working Paper.

-- 2. The Conciliation Commission shall be created under the supervision of the President. - 3.
-The Conciliation Commission shall include 2-3 Representatives from each coalition. - 4.
+- 1. The Conciliation Commission shall be created in order to prepare and introduce a new Working Paper. - 2.
+The Conciliation Commission shall be created under the supervision of the President. - 3.
+The Conciliation Commission shall comprise 2-3 Representatives from each coalition, including all the Permanent Members of SC. - 4.
 The President shall set a new deadline for submitting a Working Paper.
-A Working Paper prepared by the Conciliation Commission shall be registered by the President. - 5.
-A Working Paper introduced by the Conciliation Commission shall be discussed in conformity with the procedure set in Rule 25 and shall be voted on in conformity with the norms set out in Rule 26. - 6.
+A Working Paper prepared by the Conciliation Commission shall be registered by the President.

+- 5. A Working Paper introduced by the Conciliation Commission shall be discussed in conformity with the procedure set in Rule 25 and shall be voted on in conformity with the norms set out in Rule 26. - 6.
 Unless a Working Paper prepared by the Conciliation Commission gets a majority of votes, a new Conciliation Commission shall be created.